nickgreyink/Perl-Within-Pages/README.md

 1. Uses pwp_include(); to include file like PHP's include.
     a.
 You can use regular perl file in the pwp_includes.
 You must start with a .pwp as your index file though.
     b.
 Ex. : <pwp pwp_include("file.pl"); pwp>
     c.
 To go up the parent tree you have to go ./file.pl not ../file.pl.
-Working on fixing this.
+    d.
+To use a file in the same folder just use file.pl not ./file.pl.
-2. Can use any file as you index file like: perl.exe pwp.pl your_index_file.pwp
+3. Can use any file as you index file like: perl.exe pwp.pl your_index_file.pl
     a.
 Will look for index.pl or default.pl automatically though.
-3. PWP segments
+4. PWP segments
     a.
 Start with: <pwp
     b.
 End with: pwp>

+If your file is pure perl you don not need <pwp pwp> to use.
+You can also use pwp_include() in pure Perl.
+You just need <pwp pwp> if you are including regular HTML.

 As far as I know all of perl can be used within the <pwp pwp> tags.
 Please let me know if there is something that doesn't in issues.